CrystalCoasts/embedded-code/README.md

 ***
 ## Acknowledgments
-FIU has the rights to this project through NSF's EPA grant.
+FIU has the rights to this project through NSF and EPA grant.